brettchalupa/developer-interview-questions/README.md

     - What is the team’s approach and philosophy to automated testing?
 - Are continuous integration services used?
     - Related: Is continuous deployment used?
-- Do the applications have multiple environments for testing before releasing to production?
 - How do new technologies get evaluated and decided upon?
 - Is version control being used?
     - If so, which?